By Steven F. Mehls, Bureau of Land Management, 1984

 Aside from town promoters, others joined the 1858 movement to Cherry Creek.
 By the end of 1858 population estimates ranged as high as 2,000 in the new mining camps.
 It was not until 1859 that a full-scale gold rush finally took place.
 This time-lag, especially between Purcell’s reports and the 1859 stampede was due to many reasons.
 By that time were conditions right for this event.
 A financial panic, in 1857, developed into a full-scale depression by 1858.
-Frontier areas of the Mississippi Valley were especially hard hit by economic crisis.
+Frontier areas of the Mississippi Valley were especially hard hit by an economic crisis.
 In an effort to revive their sagging businesses, merchants in the Missouri River towns like Leavenworth, Kansas or St. Joseph, Missouri took the news of gold discoveries and embellished it.
 They then had propaganda circulated throughout the United States.
 These mercantilists no doubt felt that if a rush took place they would benefit from increased outfitting business since they were in the closest proximity to the mines.
 Some towns commissioned guidebooks for the argonauts.
 These publications stressed quick wealth, the easy trip across the plains and unbounded opportunities.
 Of course, each work suggested certain trails and towns as the “only” route west.
 With shady information available, many men in the Midwest spent the winter of 1858-1859 planning their trips to the Rockies.
 Most of those who participated in the rush were young men in their late teens or early twenties.
 They found it difficult to get started in life since the Panic of 1857 closed so many opportunities.
 Further, many were looking for one “great adventure” before settling down to a routine life of farming.
-The Pike’s Peakers, by and large, were too young to have participated in the Mexican-American War missing in that adventuresome opportunity.
+The Pike’s Peakers, by and large, were too young to have participated in the Mexican-American War missing out on that adventuresome opportunity.